deepakag5/Stats/README.md

 15. Plan your next A/B test.

+### Tips and best practices for A/B testing

+Below are several best practices that can help you avoid running into trouble.

+* **Ensure data reliability for the A/B testing solution**

+Conduct at least one A/A test to ensure a random assignment of traffic to different versions.
+This is also an opportunity to compare the A/B testing solution indicators and those of your web analytics platform.
+This is done in order to verify that figures are in the ballpark, not to make them correspond exactly.

+* **Conduct an acceptance test before starting**

+Do some results seem counter-intuitive?
+Was the test set up correctly and were the objectives correctly defined?
+In many cases, time dedicated to acceptance testing saves precious time which would be spent interpreting false results.

+* **Test one variable at a time**

+This makes it possible to precisely isolate the impact of the variable.
+If the location of an action button and its label are modified simultaneously, it is impossible to identify which change produced the observed impact.

+* **Conduct one test at a time**

+For the same reasons cited above, it is advisable to conduct only one test at a time.
+The results will be difficult to interpret if two tests are conducted in parallel, especially if they’re on the same page.

+* **Adapt number of variations to volume**

+If there is a high number of variations for little traffic, the test will last a very long time before giving any interesting results.
+The lower the traffic allocated to the test, the less there should be different versions.

+* **Wait to have a statistical reliability before acting**

+So long as the test has not attained a statistical reliability of at least 95%, it is not advisable to make any decisions.
+The probability that differences in results observed are due to chance and not to the modifications made is very high otherwise.

+* **Let tests run long enough**

+Even if a test rapidly displays statistical reliability, it is necessary to take into account the size of the sample and differences in behavior linked to the day of the week.
+It is advisable to let a test run for at least a week—two ideally—and to have recorded at least 5,000 visitors and 75 conversions per version.

+* **Know when to end a test**

+If a test takes too long to reach a reliability rate of 95%, it is likely that the element tested does not have any impact on the measured indicator.
+In this case, it is pointless to continue the test, since this would unnecessarily monopolize a part of the traffic that could be used for another test.

+* **Measure multiple indicators**

+It is recommended to measure multiple objectives during the test.
+One primary objective to help you decide on versions and secondary objectives to enrich the analysis of results.
+These indicators can include click rate, cart addition rate, conversion rate, average cart, and others.

+* **Take note of marketing actions during a test**

+External variables can falsify the results of a test.
+Oftentimes, traffic acquisition campaigns attract a population of users with unusual behavior.
+It is preferable to limit collateral effects by detecting these kinds of tests or campaigns.

+* **Segment tests**

+In some cases, conducting a test on all of a site’s users is nonsensical.
+If a test aims to measure the impact of different formulations of customer advantages on a site’s registration rate, submitting the current database of registered users is ineffective.
+The test should instead target new visitors.

 ## Hypothesis Testing

 Hypothesis testing is an objective method of making decisions or inferences from sample data (evidence).